Nuclear Medicine Specialists in Mobile, AL

 Although usually done with a small needle, some patients experience some minor discomfort from the intravenous injection, or IV.
 Also, lying still on the examining table may be uncomfortable for some patients.
 You will hear low-level clicking or buzzing noises from the machine.

-For more information on nuclear medicine, contact Alabama Coastal Radiology, P.C. today by calling (251) 460-0326.
-Our radiologists perform diagnostic testing in Mobile, Daphne, Saraland, Bay Minette, and Fairhope.
+For more information on nuclear medicine, contact Alabama Coastal Radiology, P.C. today by calling your preferred location directly.
+Our diagnostic radiologists are board-certified by the American Board of Radiology and have extensive nuclear medicine experience.
+We perform diagnostic testing throughout Alabama including in Mobile, Daphne, Saraland, Bay Minette, and Fairhope.

 For more information on this topic, please visit www.Radiologyinfo.org.